 Students who are interested in pursuing the graduate emphasis should contact the Graduate Director to indicate their interest in applying for the emphasis.
 Application materials include:

-- one-page statement of purpose that describes any courses (graduate or undergraduate) that the student has taken in film and media studies (if applicable) and an explanation of how their research and/or teaching will benefit from completing the Film and Media Studies Graduate Emphasis;
+- an explanation of how their research and/or teaching will benefit from completing the Film and Media Studies Graduate Emphasis;

 - current CV;